THSR 700T: Technical details

 The THSR 700T series is based on the 700 Series Shinkansen operated by JR Central and JR West on the Tōkaidō Shinkansen and San'yō Shinkansen in Japan.
-However, more powerful motors and eddy current brakes on trailers provide for the higher top speed.
-Also for 300 km/h operation, a number of features were derived from the 500 Series Shinkansen, such as the bogies, or the T-shaped and aerodynamically optimised pantographs for reduced noise emission atop cars 4 and 9.
+However, more powerful motors and eddy current brakes on trailers provide for a higher top speed.
+Also for 300 km/h operation, a number of features were derived from the 500 Series Shinkansen, such as the bogies, and the T-shaped and aerodynamically optimised pantographs for reduced noise emission atop cars 4 and 9.
 The D-ATC (Digital Automatic Train Control) system was in turn derived from that of the 800 Series Shinkansen.
-Like the 700 Series Shinkansen, a 700T trainset is made of 4-car sub-sets, each with three motor cars and one trailer, albeit a full train is a 12-car set, rather than a 16-car, or 8-car set.
+Like the 700 Series Shinkansen, a 700T trainset is made of 4-car sub-sets, each with three motor cars and one trailer, albeit a full train is a 12-car set rather than a 16-car or 8-car set.

 Due to the European safety requirements adapted by THSRC, the trains were equipped with a number of additional safety features compared to Shinkansen trains in Japan.
 The ATC system was augmented with cruise control and station stopping control and was also made suitable for bi-directional operation, and there is a driver vigilance device.
 Bogies were fitted with an instability detection system, and pantographs with a system that automatically lowers the rear pantograph if it detects a failure of the leading pantograph.
 The trains were built with shock absorbing elements for protection in low-speed collisions and were equipped with a parking brake.
 For enhanced fire safety, fireproof and smokeproof materials were selected for the interior, which was configured with fire barriers, and the trains were equipped with fire and smoke detectors and a battery supplied emergency ventilation system.
 Passenger doors can be operated from any car, not just from the driver's cab, and are equipped with an obstacle detection system that can abort the closing of the door.
 In addition, the train is equipped with emergency escape windows, which can be broken with hammers for use as emergency exits.
 The pantograph can be operated by remote control.